-ICT makes a contribution to the teaching of PSHEE and Citizenship in that children in ICT classes learn to work together in a collaborative manner.
+ICT contributes to the teaching of PSHE and Citizenship in that children in ICT classes learn to work together in a collaborative manner.
 They also develop a sense of global citizenship by using the Internet and e-mail.
+Children are taught how to use the internet safely.
 Children are taught about online relationships and the rules and principles for keeping safe online.
-Teachers make use of interactive whiteboards and a range of websites to support teaching in PSHEE and Citizenship.
+Teachers make use of interactive whiteboards and a range of websites to support teaching in PSHE and citizenship.